 If we reduced our spending by going on less lavish holidays and trips we could have reduced the size of the pot we needed and retired earlier.
 If we decided to move to Thailand and live on £20,000 a year we could have retired with a pot of £500,000!

 We ended up crossing our FI number in 2018.
 This has created incredible opportunity and changed our lives.
 Our first experiment after FI was coming to Hollywood to write a movie!
 You can read about that here or continue on learning about the maths behind retirement!

 You might be thinking that £1M invested is a big number.
 And it is!
 If you need some motivation reaching it then I wrote an article just for you called the Insurmountable Mountain.
 There is also one major thing on your side and several other levers you can pull to get you there quicker!

 The most powerful thing you have on your side is Compounding.
 I will write another article soon about this but I am sure you know that if you start investing early and allow those investments to grow each year the interest starts to compound on the interest and your pot starts to grow exponentially.
 I have started writing an article called "it's not linear" which will explain this further.
 Coming soon!

 Compounding over time is incredible, Einstein called it the 8th wonder of the world!
 If you are 20 and reading this article you have an unfair advantage.
 If you are 50 it can still be done but it is going to be harder because we just don't have the same amount of time to save, invest and allow it to compound.
 The earlier you start the better.

 Compounding is so powerful.
-You just need to get the money into the market and allow time to take it course.
+You just need to get the money invested into the market and allow time to take it course.
 Katie and I have been developing articles to help you understand investing.